 The Chartered Trading Standards Institute have created a short video focusing on just three of the above impacts of the Service.

-- Give advice to local traders about what consumer protection laws apply to them and how they can stay within the law.
+- Direct local businesses to advice about what consumer protection laws apply to them and how they can stay within the law.

 - Provide, in partnership with the Citizens Advice consumer service [CAcs], free advice to consumers on their legal rights when buying goods or services.

-- If the trader involved is based outside Coventry or our investigations reveal that potential offences have been committed outside the city, we will pass the details to the trader's local Trading Standards team to deal with as they see fit.
+- If the trader involved is based outside Coventry or our investigations reveal that potential offences have been committed outside the City, we will pass the details to the trader's local Council to deal with as they see fit.

 - If we are dealing with your complaint, we will keep you informed and contact you when the investigation is over.